-To take care of sadabahar plant, you need to grow it in fast draining potting soil, properly water it and provide it ample amount of sunlight.
-To help it produce flowers, keep feeding it with fertilizer time to time.
+To take care of sadabahar plant, you need to grow it in fast-draining potting soil, properly water it, and provide it ample amount of sunlight.
+To help it produce flowers, keep feeding it with fertilizer from time to time.

 Sadabahar Plant Leaves Turning Yellow And Falling

-Yellowing of sadabahar leaves is the sign of overwatering.
+The Yellowing of sadabahar leaves is a sign of overwatering.
 To revive your plant back to normal, allow the soil to dry out completely and from then onwards only water when the top of the soil becomes dry.

 Insert your finger inside the soil and there are high chances you will find the soil sticky and very wet.

-Because, most of the time overwatering is the case for yellowing of leaves.
+Because most of the time overwatering is the case for the yellowing of leaves.